Introduction

 Warnings and Optimization Tips

-- Power Warnings: Alerts when calculated power exceeds machine capacity or approaches dangerous levels.
+- Power Warnings: Alerts when calculated power exceeds machine capacity or approaches risky utilization levels.

 MRR Formula